TheBritish23/Pig/Readme.md

   *Input: 2010
   *Expected output: 2010

-_The program adds "-way" at the end of the word beginning with a vowel._
+_The program adds "way" at the end of the word beginning with a vowel._
   *Input: "leap"
   *Expected output: "eaplay"